silvaarmando/dev-finance/README.md

 # $DEV-FINANCE

-## Finance web - application developed at Rocketseat Discover Marathon
+## Finance web - application developed at Rocketseat Discover Marathon by Mayk Brito

 ### First Class - The basis of everything